 1. LIFETIME ACTIVITIES: Activities may include yoga, dance, mountain biking, martial arts fitness and adventure (Activities may include wall climbing, high ropes courses, and belaying).

 2. TEAM SPORTS: Activities may include lacrosse, basketball, softball, soccer, ultimate frisbee, volleyball, tchoukball, handball, and floor hockey.

 3. DUAL / INDIVIDUAL SPORT: Activities may include tennis, badminton, pickleball, archery, and fencing.

-4. PERSONAL FITNESS: This strand is based out of the SouthSide Fitness Center.
-Activities include instruction on various types of strength training & cardiovascular exercises, program design, and goal setting.
-Students can obtain their SouthSide Fitness Center certification in this strand.Wake Up to Physical Education (.5 credits): A semester class designed for 11th and 12th graders interested in improving their current level of physical health.
+4. PERSONAL FITNESS: This strand is based out of the Fitness Center.
+Activities include instruction on various types of strength training & cardiovascular exercises, program design, and goal-setting.
+Students can obtain their Fitness Center certification in this strand, if not certified during PE 9.Wake Up to Physical Education (.5 credits): A semester class designed for 11th and 12th graders interested in improving their current level of physical health.
 This class meets from 7:45 am - 8:30 am everyday.
 Units offered have included various cardiovascular activities as well as strength training.
 Other units may be available dependent on the number of students enrolled and the interest of those individuals.
 One semester = one PE graduation requirementPersonal Wellness & Activity: (9th - 12th grade) An adapted or modified physical education program is available for those students who are unable to participate in the regular program due to medical reasons.
 A highly individualized program provides rehabilitation exercises and activities that are modified to meet the special needs of the students.
 Students may transfer into Adapted Physical Education if an illness or injury occurs after the first month of the school year.
 Evaluation of student performance is based on the achievement of goals as agreed upon by the student and the teacher.
 One semester = one PE graduation requirement